 - Do not pass donation collection plates or containers between attendees.
 Alternatives include:

 - A designated area to place offerings or donations.

 - Use touchless payment options as much as possible, if available.
 Clean and disinfect frequently touched surfaces such as pens, counters, or hard surfaces between use and encourage attendees to use their own pens.

 |Music or singing

-- Singing by the congregation in churches is not allowed at this time, even if the members of the congregation are wearing masks or face coverings.
-The provincial regulations require any person who is singing or playing a brass or wind instrument be separated by a plexiglass barrier or some other impermeable barrier and that all performers must also maintain a two metre (six feet) physical distance from every other person.
+- Singing by the congregation in churches is discouraged at this time, even if the members of the congregation are wearing masks or face coverings.
+The provincial regulations require any person who is singing or playing a brass or wind instrument be separated by a plexiglass barrier or some other impermeable barrier and that all performers must also maintain a two-metre (six feet) physical distance from every other person.